 - Brussel Sprouts

 Another important key point here is that they’re also very rich in prebiotics.
 Everyone should include these types of vegetables in their diet.
-However, if you struggle with bloating you can try cooking them as that helps to break them down.
+However, if you struggle with bloating, you can try cooking them to break them down.
 Also, play around with how much you’re eating.

 More often times than not the issue is that you’re eating too many in one sitting.

-Technically this isn’t a food, but it counts for this situation.
-In order to make carbonated water, air and gas are added to give it the bubbly feel.
+Technically this isn’t food, but it counts for this situation.
+To make carbonated water, air and gas are added to give it the bubbly feel.
 However, that adds air and gas to our digestive system.
-Another concern here too is the use of artificial sweeteners and natural flavors.
+Another concern here, too, is the use of artificial sweeteners and natural flavors.

 I recommend going for carbonated water that contains fresh juice as the flavoring.
 Spindrift is a company where the only ingredients are juice and water.
 Another thing here is to limit how much your drinking it and how fast.
 Sometimes it is just too much for our systems to handle.

 I hope this helps you to discover the possible root cause of your bloating and gas.
 I always recommend seeing a physician get a stool test and breath test done depending on your symptoms.
-By solving any gut dysbiosis it what will solve your systems!
+By solving any gut, dysbiosis is what will solve your systems!

-Thank youu so much for reading and I hope you share this with others who may need to help to eliminate their bloating too!
+Thank youu so much for reading, and I hope you share this with others who may need to help eliminate their bloating!